Safecast/safecastapi/README.ops.md

     * `engine_version = "11"`

 Read through the manual instructions as well to understand what Terraform should do when executing this plan.

-Upgrading PostGIS is not currently supported in our Terraform configuration.
-To manually upgrade the PostGIS version after upgrading Postgres, see the manual instructions below.

 ### Manual